WWJ-TV: CBS News Detroit

 In January 2022, Paul Pytlowany, an employee of WKBD since 1988 and the director of local production and community affairs for WKBD and WWJ-TV since 2017, was named the founding news director.
 The initial series of on-air talent hires announced on July 11, 2022, included Amyre Makupson's daughter, also named Amyre, as executive producer of community impact, a move WWJ-TV billed as her "following in the footsteps of her mother".
 Veteran broadcaster Ronnie Duncan, named as the station's lead sports anchor, is the father of CBS Weekend News anchor and network correspondent Jericka Duncan.

 On September 1, 2022, WWJ-TV rebranded from "CBS 62" to "CBS Detroit" in anticipation of the launch of CBS News Detroit.
 WKBD's newscast was also relaunched in July as Detroit Now News, a hybrid national/local newscast including CBS News Detroit content.
-By year's end, the launch plan had changed, owing to supply chain- and pandemic-induced delays: weeknight newscasts at 6 and 11 p.m. launched on January 23, 2023, with additional local news in the morning, midday and afternoon hours to follow later in the first half of the year.
+By year's end, the launch had been delayed, owing to supply chain- and pandemic-induced delays.
+Weeknight newscasts at 6 and 11 p.m. launched on January 23, 2023, with additional local news in the morning, midday and afternoon to follow later in the first half of the year.
 Notably, the delay meant the station missed out on selling political advertising during the new newscasts in the run-up to state elections in November.
-The morning newscast premiered early on February 20, 2023, to provide coverage of the shooting at Michigan State University, before fully launching on March 6, co-anchored by former WDIV-TV anchor/reporter Sandra Ali and also featuring extended streaming-only segments.
+The morning newscast premiered early on February 20, 2023, to provide coverage of the shooting at Michigan State University, before fully launching on March 6.
+It was co-anchored by former WDIV-TV anchor/reporter Sandra Ali and also featured extended streaming-only segments.

-Local programming
+In March 2024, Ibrahim Samra, a 27-year-old Palestinian American former reporter for CBS News Detroit, sued CBS, alleging that he was fired after social media posts relating to the Gaza war.
+Samra claimed in his filing that he was prevented from covering stories in Dearborn or relating to the ongoing war and was fired after he produced a piece encouraging voters in the upcoming presidential primary to show opposition to the war.

-In addition to simulcasting newscasts from CBS News Detroit, WWJ-TV produces Michigan Matters, a panel discussion program focusing on issues relevant to metro Detroit.
-Airing on Sunday mornings, it is hosted by Carol Cain, columnist for the Detroit Free Press; panelists have included Denise Ilitch and L. Brooks Patterson.
+WWJ-TV also produces the weekly panel discussion program Michigan Matters, focusing on issues relevant to metro Detroit.
+Airing on Sunday mornings and rebroadcast nightly on CBS News Detroit, it is hosted by Carol Cain, columnist for the Detroit Free Press; panelists have included Denise Ilitch, Bryan Barnett and L. Brooks Patterson.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WWJ-TV's transmitter is located in Oak Park, Michigan.
+The station's signal is multiplexed: